javiermerinom/Car_Emissions/README.md

 # CO₂ Car Emissions Prediction

+## 🏗️ Project Context
+This was a research project developed for the second term of the Post-Degree Diploma in Data Analytics in Langara College.

 ## 📌 Project Overview
 This project builds **linear regression models in R** to predict car CO₂ emissions (grams/km) using the Government of Canada’s Fuel Consumption dataset.
 The analysis includes descriptive statistics, feature evaluation, and regression modeling to identify the best predictors of emissions and compare model performance.